HypothesisWorks/hypothesis/docs/extras.rst

 Known limitations:

 1. If your model has a non-nullable field type that Hypothesis doesn't support then this will error with ModelNotSupported.
-If it is has a nullable field type that Hypothesis doesn't support it will always be null.
+If it has a nullable field type that Hypothesis doesn't support it will always be null.
 2. Cycles (e.g. if A has a foreign key pointing to B and B has a foreign key pointing back to A) are not supported.
 In some limited cases a cycle where